Veracruz: Largest cities

 Life expectancy is just under the norm for the rest of the country.
 The overwhelming majority of people in the state are Catholic, however, there is a significant Protestant minority and a number who profess the Jewish faith.

 Tourism

-Tourism mostly centers on the port city of Veracruz but there are other destinations.
+Tourism mostly centers on the port city of Veracruz, but other tourist destinations exist throughout the state as well.
 There are over 1,000 hotels in the state, over half of which are small, family-owned enterprises.
-Almost all of the four and five-star establishments are in metropolitan area of Veracruz.
-Many of the state major historical and cultural monuments are located in the port of Veracruz.
-Some of these include the Aquarium, the Museum of the city (Museo de la Ciudad), The Agustín Lara Museum, the Santiago Fortress (Baluarte de Santiago) the "Las Atarazanas" Museum and the San Juan de Ulúa Fort.
+Almost all of the four- and five-star establishments are located in metropolitan area of Veracruz.
+Many of the state's major historical and cultural monuments are located in the port of Veracruz.
+Some of these attractions include the aquarium (Acuario de Veracruz), the Museum of the City (Museo de la Ciudad), The Agustín Lara Museum, the Santiago Fortress (Baluarte de Santiago) the Las Atarazanas Museum, and the San Juan de Ulúa Fort.